-The Real Reason for Sjogren's Advocate
+The real reason for Sjogren's Advocate

-I highly recommend their materials, and frequently link to resources on their website.
-The SSF provides valuable support to patients, providers and researchers.
-I am in awe of the work they do with a small but talented staff on a very limited budget.
-I encourage everyone to join and to support the SSF in every way they can.
+I highly recommend Sjogren's Foundation materials and resources.
+I frequently link to their website.
+The SF provides valuable support to patients, providers, and researchers.
+I am in awe of the work they do with a small but talented staff, all on a very limited budget.
+I encourage everyone to join and to support the SF in every way they can.

 1. The vast majority of PCPs hold the outdated notion that Sjogren’s is not serious, but just a nuisance sicca disease.

 The information contained in this website and blog is my sole responsibility.
 Much of the content draws on material that I use during my presentations.
-My teaching curriculum was reviewed- and approved by- several respected rheumatologists with Sjogren’s expertise.
+My teaching curriculum was reviewed and approved by several respected rheumatologists with Sjogren’s expertise.

 The information herein is not officially sanctioned by the SF or any rheumatology, educational, or medical organization.
 This is my take on things as an educated physician-patient.
 I saw that a need that was not being met, and stepped up to the plate.
 My work is informed by my background in medicine and science, as well as my experience as a PCP, patient, medical educator, and writer.
 I read the Sjogren’s literature extensively, and have done so for years.
 My aim is to distill complex information into "plain English" and to provide practical tools for both patients and PCPs.